Read our fact sheet on annual leave

 - custom and practice of the business

 - timing of the direction or requirement to take leave

 - the length of the period of notice given.

 Some awards and registered agreements include terms about taking annual leave when an employee has an excessive annual leave balance.

 In certain circumstances the employer can direct an employee to take annual leave when they have an excessive annual leave balance.

-From 29 July 2017, some awards and registered agreements will give employees who have an excessive annual leave balance, the right to notify their employer that they will take leave.
+Some awards and registered agreements give employees who have an excessive annual leave balance the right to notify their employer that they will take leave.

-Generally, under these new rules, an annual leave balance is considered ‘excessive’ if an employee has more than:
+Generally, an annual leave balance is considered ‘excessive’ if an employee has more than:

 - 8 weeks of annual leave, or

 - 10 weeks of annual leave if they are a shiftworker.